Contemporary Printmaking and Digital Practice

 By the end of this course you should be able to...

-- command greater technical and creative control over your individual art practice, across a range of media and techniques, combining digital and manual processes
+• command greater technical and creative control over your individual art practice, across a range of manual and digital techniques and media

 What level is the course and do I need any particular skills?